ryanchien/StockSim/README.md

 # StockSim
 cs411 project

+AF1:
+Evaluate whether a searched stock is a good purchase for long-term and short-term investment.
+Use historical market data from worldtradingdata to search for stock price by date.

 TODO list:
 1) Front-end: user types in a stock name they want info on and the info gets returned.
       - In backend, write a view that uses this input to query db and return the stock info.